spryker/spryker-docs/docs/dg/dev/sdks/sdk/extending-spryker-sdk.md

-  - /docs/sdk/dev/extend-the-sdk.html
 ---
-title: Extend the SDK
+title: Extending Spryker SDK
 description: Find out how you can extend the Spryker SDK
 template: howto-guide-template
 last_updated: Jan 13, 2023
 redirect_from:
     - /docs/sdk/dev/extending-the-sdk.html
+    - /docs/sdk/dev/extend-the-sdk.html

 ---
-# SDK development

 The SDK offers different extension points to enable third parties to contribute to the SDK without modifying it.

-From simple to complex, the SDK can be extended by:
+From simple to complex, the SDK can be extended as follows:

-- Providing additional [tasks](/docs/sdk/dev/task.html) or [settings](/docs/sdk/dev/settings.html) via a YAML definition placed inside `<path/to/spryker/sdk>/extension/<YourBundleName>/Task/<taskname>.yaml`.
+- Provide additional [tasks](/docs/sdk/dev/task.html) or [settings](/docs/sdk/dev/settings.html) via a YAML definition placed inside `<path/to/spryker/sdk>/extension/<YourBundleName>/Task/<taskname>.yaml`.
 Those tasks can't introduce additional dependencies and are best suited to integrating existing tools that come with a standalone executable.
-- Providing additional tasks, [value resolvers](/docs/sdk/dev/value-resolvers.html), or settings via a PHP implementation placed inside `<path/to/spryker/sdk>/extension/<YourBundleName>/Task/<taskname>.php`.
+- Provide additional tasks, [value resolvers](/docs/sdk/dev/value-resolvers.html), or settings via a PHP implementation placed inside `<path/to/spryker/sdk>/extension/<YourBundleName>/Task/<taskname>.php`.
 Those tasks need to implement the [TaskInterface](https://github.com/spryker-sdk/sdk-contracts/blob/master/src/Entity/TaskInterface.php) and need to be exposed by providing a Symfony bundle to the Spryker SDK, such as `<path/to/spryker/sdk>/extension/<YourBundleName>/<YourBundleName>Bundle.php`, following the conventions of a [Symfony bundle](https://symfony.com/doc/current/bundles.html#creating-a-bundle).
 This approach is best suited for more complex tasks that don't require additional dependencies, for example validating the content of a YAML file by using Symfony validators.
-- Providing additional tasks, value resolvers, or settings that come with additional dependencies.
+- Provide additional tasks, value resolvers, or settings that come with additional dependencies.
 This approach follows the same guideline as the previous approach with the PHP implementation but requires building  your own [SDK docker image](/docs/sdk/dev/building-flavored-spryker-sdks.html) that includes those dependencies.

 To extend the SDK, follow these steps.

-## 1. Implement a new task
+## 1. Implementing a task

 A *task* is the execution of a very specific function.
 For example, executing an external tool through a CLI call is a task.

 There are two possibilities when it comes to defining a new task: having it be based on YAML for simple task definitions, or an implementation via PHP and Symfony services for specialized purposes.

-### Implementation via YAML definition
+### Implementating a task via YAML definition

 YAML based tasks need to fulfill a defined structure so you can execute them from the SDK.
 The command defined in the YAML definition can have [placeholders](#implement-placeholders) that you need to define in the placeholder section.
 Each placeholder needs to map to one [value resolver](#add-a-value-resolver).